GWSA Board of Directors

 Please use the Contact Us page for general inquiries.
 If you prefer to contact an individual Board Director, you may use the Contact Form at end of this page.

 Becky Fiedler has served as GWSA President and as a member of the Governance Committee.
 She is active with the Monday afternoon quilters and occasionally provides Computer Mentoring for members who use Apple products.
 She is a sometimes-techie who helps out where she can at the Evergreen Centre.
-Becky was elected to the Board in May 2019 for a two-year term.
+Becky was elected to the Board in May 2019.

 Pat Gage comes to the Board with a background in administration and human resources.
 She worked at Trent University for over 20 years.
 You may know her best for her time at the Evergreen Seniors Centre as the administrative assistant for Community Support Services for 12 years.
 She has sat on the board for the Guelph Curling Club, has been Treasurer for the board of the Volunteer Association of Guelph General Hospital and is presently on the board for her Condo Association.
 Pat is also a crafter, and belongs to the Royal City Quilt Guild and the GWSA Quilt Group.
 She is a knitter, patient photographer and enjoys her little garden.
 Pat is presently Chair of the Program Committee.
 She knows most of the activity group leaders and looks forward to working with them to regain a “new normal” at the Evergreen Seniors Centre when our isolation is slowly lifted.